Guide to Selong Belanak Beach in Lombok

 The main activity at Selong Belanak beach is surfing.
 The gentle waves are perfect for beginners, which means that even if you’re not going to surf, you can get in the water to swim amongst the waves.

 If you’re looking to surf, you can’t miss the surfboard rental and lessons.
-You’ll be approached before you even step foot on the beach by the friendly locals looking to help.
+You’ll be approached before you even set foot on the beach by the friendly locals looking to help.

 Experienced surfer?
 Speak to the locals about getting a boat out to one of the nearby reefs.
 They’ll know the best spots depending on the weather and season.